vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Yes.
 We suggest using a separate KMS partition and credentials for the different devices, in keeping with good security practices.

+### I have a storage array that needs access to the encryption keys in the KMS.
+Does the wrapping key work with my array?

+Probably not, as the storage array will need access to the key encryption key (KEK) itself, which is now stored with the VM and not in the KMS.
+Check with your storage array vendor to be sure.

 ### Can I control which KMS in the KMS cluster is used?

 Yes and no. When you configure a Standard Key Provider you enter connection information for all the nodes in the KMS cluster. vCenter will use those connections in a round-robin fashion.
 You cannot specify weights or priorities for the connections.

 You do not have to add all KMS nodes to the key provider, so that might be a way to control which KMS node is used, but it is a bit unwieldy.

+### Can I control which key provider is used when encrypting data?

+The default key provider is usually what is used when initiating cryptographic operations from the vSphere Client.
+However, the default key provider can be set on a per-cluster basis.

+vSAN allows you to specify which provider to use, which can be different from the default one (which also allows flexibility in what key provider you use versus the risks you face, as you might choose to use the Native Key Provider for things like vTPM, but a KMS-backed provider for vSAN to guard against theft or improper decommissioning of systems).

+Additionally, operations using PowerCLI or via API can specify the key provider to use.

 ### What happens if the KMS is unavailable?